Turkey's Erdogan seals deal on Finland joining Nato

 Finland's bid to join Nato has finally secured the backing of Turkish President Recep Tayyip Erdogan.

-Turkey had blocked Finland's bid to join the alliance for months, saying it was supporting "terrorists".
+Turkey had blocked Finland's application for months, complaining it had supported "terrorists".

 At a press conference in Ankara with his Finnish counterpart, Mr Erdogan praised Finland's "authentic and concrete steps" on Turkish security.